Select Page

 read more

 Its highly rewarding to take on projects of such importance.
-I was asked do the editing for this film about the devastating impact of fish farms on wild salmon populations.
-Synopsis: In late August, First Nations people of the ‘Namgis, Mamalilikala, Lawit’sis and Musgamagw Dzawada’enuxw began...
+I was asked to edit this film about the devastating impact of fish farms on wild salmon populations.
+Synopsis: In late August, First Nations people of the ‘Namgis, Mamalilikala, Lawit’sis and Musgamagw Dzawada’enuxw began observing two...

 read more